Tennis: Nadal edges closer to 11th French Open crown by reaching quarter-finals

 The 29-year-old Argentinian was knocked out in the third round at Roland Garros last year after missing the previous four tournaments in Paris through injury.

-Del Potro will next face either fellow former US Open champion and third seed Marin Cilic or fiery Italian Fabio Fognini.
+Del Potro will next face fellow former US Open champion and third seed Marin Cilic who needed five sets to beat fiery Italian Fabio Fognini 6-4, 6-1, 3-6, 6-7 (4/7), 6-3 on the back of 44 winners.